 Students who are currently enrolled in classes can speak to counselors in Columbus State’s Counseling Services located in Nestor Hall, room 010.
 Students also can contact Counseling Services directly at 614-287-2818.

-Full time and part time Employees (except adjuncts, temporary employees and work study students) can contact Matrix at 614-475-9500 or via the following link to schedule an appointment with a counselor: http://www.matrixpsych.com/Contact-Matrix.
+Full time, part time and regular temporary employees (except adjuncts, other temporary employees and work study students) can contact Matrix at 614-475-9500 or via the following link to schedule an appointment with a counselor: http://www.matrixpsych.com/Contact-Matrix.